 While only being in the New Zealand market for a little more than five years, Resimc is helping Kiwis with competitive home loan solutions.
-This organisation is recognised as a non-bank lender and its main focus is providing loans for people that have had issues with mainstream lenders.
+This organisation is recognised as a non-bank lender and its main focus is providing loans for people that have had issues with mainstream mortgage lenders.

-Resimac (formerly known as RESIMAC Direct) understands that not everyone fits the normal lending criteria mould set out by most lenders and welcomes customers who have bad credit, a history of not meeting repayments or who have other debts to think about.
+Resimac (formerly known as RESIMAC Direct) understands that not everyone fits the normal lending criteria mould set out by most lenders.
+It welcomes customers who have bad credit, a history of not meeting repayments or who have other debts to think about.
 Those that are self-employed or have been bankrupt are also able to apply, so this is one lender to consider if you fall into one of these categories and have been turned away by retail banks.

 Home loans offered by Resimac